Also known as: infectious mononucleosis, mono, the kissing disease, human herpes virus 4.

-What is mononucleosis?
+What is infectious mononucleosis?

-Mononucleosis is a viral infection that is common among adolescents and young adults.
+Infectious mononucleosis is a viral infection that is common among adolescents and young adults.
 It is often called the kissing disease because it can be spread through the saliva, though it can be transmitted in other ways, as well.

-What causes mononucleosis?
+What causes infectious mononucleosis?

-Mononucleosis is most often caused by the Epstein-Barr virus, but other viruses can also cause the disease.
+Infectious mononucleosis is most often caused by the Epstein-Barr virus, but other viruses can also cause the disease.
 Other than kissing, mononucleosis can also be spread by sharing glasses and utensils, as well as sneezes and coughs.

-What are the symptoms of mononucleosis?
+What are the symptoms of infectious mononucleosis?

-Mononucleosis causes symptoms like fatigue, sore throat, fever, headache, skin rash, and a swollen spleen, lymph nodes or tonsils.
+Infectious mononucleosis causes symptoms like fatigue, sore throat, fever, headache, skin rash, and a swollen spleen, lymph nodes or tonsils.
 While the flu-like symptoms only last a couple of weeks, some of the symptoms can last several weeks longer.

-What are mononucleosis care options?
+What are infectious mononucleosis care options?

 Reviewed by: Manuel Rafael Cotilla, MD